 The despair that comes with leaving Las Vegas for home at the end of a trip can be crippling.
-After all, leaving a city that is warmer than home, doesn’t force adherence to social norms, and provides non-stop entertainment to sit in a cube farm would degrade any reasonable person to a depressed state.
+After all, leaving a destination that doesn’t force adherence to social norms and provides non-stop entertainment to sit in a cubicle farm would degrade any reasonable person to a depressed state.

 Luckily, for those struggling with not being in Vegas, there are a number of live streaming webcams that can be watched from home, bringing Vegas to you.
 Below, we’ll summarize Las Vegas webcams both on the Las Vegas Strip and Fremont Street.